 Farmer wants to be Maha CM till Sena-BJP row on top post ends

-A farmer from Beed district in Maharashtra wants to be Chief Minister till the ruling BJP and the Shiv Sena resolve their differences over power-sharing and formation of the next government.
+A farmer from Beed district wants to be Chief Minister of Maharashtra till the ruling BJP and the Shiv Sena resolve their differences over power-sharing and formation of the next government.
 The farmer, Srikant Vishnu Gadale, a resident of Vadmauli in Kej taluka, has expressed this wish in a letter submitted to the office of Beed collector on Thursday.

+The Shiv Sena is demanding the post of Chief Minister for 2.5 years and 50:50 division of portfolios.
+Both these demands have been rejected by the BJP which has insisted that Chief Minister Devendra Fadnavis will continue to hold the post for the next five years, delaying government formation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)